-CHAP’s imaging technology laboratory can be found at Rothamsted Research in Hertfordshire.
+CHAP’s phenotyping laboratory can be found at Rothamsted Research in Hertfordshire.
 Here we use cutting-edge imaging technology to automate the detection of crop pests and diseases, to assess their impact on plant performance, and to determine the effectiveness of control strategies.

 With the emergence of pesticide resistant strains and the removal of plant protection products from the market, there is a need to explore the whole range of available control options including conventional breeding, conventional pesticides, bio-control agents, and enhanced agronomic practices.
 A common requirement for all of these approaches is the effective assessment of control measures.
 Traditionally this has been done manually, by eye, but the use of imaging to automate assessment has the potential to dramatically increase both efficiency and accuracy.
 Furthermore, as the remote sensing of disease in precision agriculture becomes more prevalent there will be a growing need to optimize imaging for specific pests/pathogens.